Published by Christina Riley. Last Updated on June 20, 2023.

 The sound side is a great spot for families because the water there is relatively calm and shallow.

-The largest and most populated Hatteras Island town is Avon, historically known as Kinnakeet.
+The largest and most populated of the Outer Banks towns on Hatteras Island is Avon, historically known as Kinnakeet.
 There are plenty of shops, art galleries, and outdoor sporting retailers to enjoy here.

 Windsurfing and kiteboarding along the shores of Avon are popular, particularly at a spot known as The Haulover (or Canadian Hole).